Travel guide

 15 days 10 GB or more Long stay or beach nomad

-Compared to the €10-20/day that roaming outside the EU can cost, an eSIM for your entire stay in Jamaica typically costs what you would spend in two or three days of traditional roaming.
-The longer the trip, the greater the difference in favor of the eSIM.
+Compared to roaming outside the EU, where the cost per megabyte can skyrocket without warning, an eSIM for your entire stay in Jamaica is usually more cost-effective than just a couple of days of traditional roaming.
+The longer the trip, the greater the difference in favor of the eSIM; always check the current price of your plan before buying.

 Installation and practical tips